Affirmative Defenses to Certain Sexual Crimes in Georgia

 (C) Promising benefits or the performance of services which the accused does not intend to deliver or perform or knows will not be delivered or performed.
 Evidence of failure to deliver benefits or perform services standing alone shall not be sufficient to authorize a conviction under this Code section.

-Similarly to coercion, the accused must demonstrate that they were deceived into being trafficking in sexual servitude and they will not be criminally liable.
+Similarly to coercion, the accused must demonstrate that they were deceived into being trafficked in sexual servitude and they will not be criminally liable.

 How a Georgia Affirmative Defense Attorney Can Help